8 Reasons Why No One is Reading Your Blog

 You can ruin an amazing article by not spending enough time crafting a great headline.

-It’s going to become harder and harder to catch people’s attentions in the 21st century and get click-throughs.
+It’s going to become harder and harder to catch people’s attention in the 21st century and get click-throughs.
 This is why crafting the headline is everything.

 Sure, you’ll get clicks with that kind of headline.
 What you WON’T GET is long-time, loyal readers (aka PURCHASERS).